 Compare to ArcGIS organization account and ArcGIS public account.

 A mapping, analytics, data hosting, and content management product that can be hosted on-premises or in your infrastructure.
-ArcGIS Enterprise can be used in tandem with or in place of ArcGIS Online.
 It is composed of a portal, a server, a data store, and an ArcGIS Web Adaptor.
 See What is ArcGIS Enterprise?

 ArcGIS License Manager

-A software application required for Concurrent Use licensing of ArcGIS Desktop products and Named User licensing of ArcGIS Pro with ArcGIS Enterprise.
+A software application required for Concurrent Use licensing of ArcGIS Desktop products and Named User licensing of ArcGIS Pro in an ArcGIS Enterprise deployment.
 ArcGIS License Manager keeps track of the number of copies of a desktop application that can be run at the same time.
 See License manager basics.

 A cloud-based portal that provides secure mapping, analytics, and data storage.
 It is used to create, store, share, and manage an ArcGIS account holder's maps, location services, apps, data, and other geographic content.
 See What is ArcGIS Online?